OrsonHannath/Particle-Simulator/README.md

 Uniform Grid Space Partitioning splits the screen into grid partitions all of which track the particles contained.
 All particles from within a partition check for collisions with one another.

 ## Particle Simulation Examples
-All examples have their simulation settings saved within the simulator_settings folder.
+All examples have their simulation settings saved within the simulator_settings folder and their renders saved within the example_renders folder.
 ### Bouncy100 - Large Particles
 [![Bouncy500 - Random Particles](https://img.youtube.com/vi/IkYRuh0KE_c/0.jpg)](https://www.youtube.com/watch?v=IkYRuh0KE_c)